FurkanAr/pandasforestfire/README.md

 First, if there is duplicate data, this data is deleted from the file.
 If "null" values appear among the data, these values are deleted.

-*Since the month information is given in Portuguese in the data used, the month information is translated into English.
+*Since the month information is given in Portuguese in the data used, the month information is translated into English.*

-First of all, the amount of fire per month is given in the image.
+First of all, the amount of fire per month is given in the image:

 ![Figure_1](https://user-images.githubusercontent.com/63981707/147387432-580a72bb-26f2-4b9f-9a9a-752c9aa5c0dd.png)
+                                        Figure-1